Pennsylvania Highlands Community College General Education Statement

 • Information Literacy: Students must be able to determine the extent of information needed, access the needed information effectively and efficiently, evaluate information and its sources critically, incorporate the information into their knowledge base, and understand the economic, legal, and social issues surrounding the use of information, and access and use the information ethically and legally.

-• Awareness of a Diverse World: Students must develop an understanding and appreciation of various cultures in order to live in a diverse world and to compete in the global marketplace.
+• Cultural Awareness and Diverse Perspectives: Students must explore various cultures to understand a diverse world and to compete in the global marketplace.

 Summary Statement: Students must present an associate degree level of academic and professional competence to the college and community.
 They must possess the skills necessary for lifelong learning.